 This object was included in the following exhibitions:

 This object is a member of the following portfolios:

-Your current search criteria is: Portfolio is "Edgar Heap of Birds, Spring 2013" and [Object]Display Artist is "Native American Artist".
+Your current search criteria is: Portfolio is "Edgar Heap of Birds, Spring 2013".